Nursing (Children's) - MSc

 - September

-If you're a highly motivated graduate with care experience who wishes to become a registered children’s nurse and gain an MSc in an accelerated two year timeframe, the MSc Nursing graduate entry programme is perfect for you.
+If you're a highly motivated graduate with care experience who wishes to become a registered children’s nurse and gain an MSc in a two year timeframe, the MSc Nursing graduate entry programme is perfect for you.

 The MSc Nursing programme reflects the changing delivery of health care, whereby services are designed around the needs of children, young people, and their families, with services focussing on the whole child not just their illness.
 Children and young people receive nursing care in a range of settings including home, school and hospital and therefore the programme will provide students with a wide range of practice placements, in order to understand the healthcare experience of children and young people in different settings.